selfteaching/the-craft-of-selfteaching/CC-BY-NC-ND_license.md

 1. to reproduce the Work, to incorporate the Work into one or more Collective Works, and to reproduce the Work as incorporated in the Collective Works; and,
 2. to distribute copies or phonorecords of, display publicly, perform publicly, and perform publicly by means of a digital audio transmission the Work including as incorporated in Collective Works.

 The above rights may be exercised in all media and formats whether now known or hereafter devised.
-The above rights include the right to make such modifications as are technically necessary to exercise the rights in other media and formats, but otherwise you have no rights to make Derivative Works.
+The above rights include the right to make such modifications as are technically necessary to exercise the rights in other media and formats, but otherwise, you have no right to make Derivative Works.
 All rights not expressly granted by Licensor are hereby reserved, including but not limited to the rights set forth in Sections 4(d) and 4(e).

 **4. Restrictions.**The license granted in Section 3 above is expressly made subject to and limited by the following restrictions: